districtr/districtr/docs/06charts/columnsetsparts.md

 - `state.education`
 - `state.voters`

-Whereas `state.coumns` is an array that inlcudes `state.population.total`, `state.population.subgroups` and `state.elections.reduce`.
-Then in a long series of if statements, columns and subgroups within each of the above categories are added to `state.columns`.
+Whereas `state.columns` is an array that first inlcudes `state.population.total`, `state.population.subgroups` and `state.elections.reduce`.
+In a long series of if statements, columns and subgroups within each of the above categories are added to `state.columns`.